GitHub-Hooks/api-docs/README.md

 --

-Another use could be to use this as a for pseudo [webhooks](https://developer.github.com/webhooks/).
+Another use case could be for pseudo [webhooks](https://developer.github.com/webhooks/).
 For example, you could post a message in a Slack channel anytime a pull request is opened (without the need for setting up an always on event-subscriber server).

 ## Contribute